-The heartwood of the tree hides one of the best smells from nature.
-Almost like a magical smelly gift hidden inside a tree.
+The tree’s heartwood hides one of the best smells from nature, almost like a magical smelly gift hidden inside a tree.

 From the beginning of time, its scent has been used to better people’s lives.
 Its history resembles Indian culture.
 Beautiful and tragic.

 The Egyptians utilized sandalwood’s heartwood to embalm the dead.
-In India, centuries before aromatherapy, its scent was used to promote inner peace.
+In India, centuries before aromatherapy, its scent promoted inner peace.

 For over 5000 years, sandalwood oil has been used in perfumes and pharmaceuticals.
 Its impact goes beyond that of an ingredient.
 It’s a cultural phenomenon.

 Throughout history, sandalwood oil has been traded all over the world.
-Its smell, almost too good to be close to feel magical, delights all.
+Its smell, almost too good to be close to, feels magical and delights all.

 This could be a beautiful story, like sandalwood’s smell, but it is not.
 Sandalwood is one of the most expensive woods in the world today.